 During the first 20 years of my career, I worked in infrastructure sectors: mobile communications, developmental banking and strategy consulting industries, with organizations such as Orange Business Services, The World Bank, Deloitte, Booz Allen Hamilton and Fairchild Space Company.
 Among a variety of roles held in the US and Europe, I spent most of my time in corporate strategy and business development groups leading strategic partnership and acquisition projects in the BRICs and emerging markets.
-I have an MBA from the George Washington University and BS degrees in finance, marketing and economics from the University of Maryland at College Park.
+I have an MBA from the George Washington University, with honors, and BS degrees in finance, marketing and economics from the University of Maryland at College Park.
 I studied coaching with Coachville and completed executive education courses at the Harvard Business School, Stanford Institute of Design and John Hopkins’ School for Advanced International Studies (SAIS).
 I am certified with the International Coach Federation.

 In 2008, I shifted from corporate to entrepreneurial life to focus on leadership and team development.
 I thrive on finding new ways of seeing problems, collaborating and questioning the status quo to create better strategies and solutions.
 After several years of perusing research, working with clients, teaching at UC Berkeley and experimenting with different approaches, I had an “Eureka!” moment.
-I realized that we’re all caught by a subconscious assumption about what it means to be human that’s rarely questioned — that humans are cogs in a wheel, only as good as our latest visible achievements.
-When we’re treated like cogs, we feel certain ways that lead to certain behaviors — and those behaviors are reactions to the feelings, not the situations at hand.
-So, my focus went to the emotional aspect of organizational and societal success.
+I realized that we’re all caught by a subconscious assumption about what it means to be human that’s rarely questioned — that humans are replaceable cogs in a wheel, only as good as our latest visible achievements.
+When we’re treated like replaceable cogs, we feel certain ways that lead to certain behaviors — and those behaviors are reactions to the feelings, not the situations at hand.
+So, my focus went to the emotional aspect of organizational and societal success and transformation.

 I founded Leaders for Good, a leadership design boutique, naming it that way to remind me to design instead of cookie-cut and tap into what’s “good” about leaders rather than try to “fix” what’s not-so-good.
 My work fills a void in the existing leadership and team development industry to fuel energy toward the how of leading.
 Most programs focus on what leaders must do to succeed, yet what’s also needed is to learn how to self-change to feel in-control, ready to lead in new ways the very next day.
 Leaders for Good programs look at the thought-feeling-behavior formulas essential to lead successfully across contexts, especially useful amidst fast-paced change and uncertainty.
 I have become especially skilled at helping leaders remain confident and steady during growth and/or tumultuous transitions (M&As, business model changes, economic shifts), as well as transforming divisive teams into cohesive, game-changing pods.
-My most well-known clients include Cartier, Ashoka, UC Berkeley, Haas School of Business, SF State University, Whole Foods and Mercer.
+My most well-known clients include Cartier, Ashoka, UC Berkeley, Haas School of Business, SF State University, Whole Foods, George Washington University and Mercer.

 During my corporate life, I traveled extensively across diverse cultures and countries throughout western and eastern Europe, the BRICs and Asia.
 I noticed similar patterns of symptoms and problems in organizations and societies, which perplexed me at the time, as I had been taught that different cultures generate specific outcomes of their own.

 In the winter of 2004, I was involved in a car accident in Novosibirsk that shattered my life and world view as I knew it.
 One minute I was en route to a business meeting, the next in a hospital bed for 100 days.
 The resulting injuries and lengthy healing process prompted an immense intellectual, emotional and spiritual opening that allowed for intense and conscientious soul searching.
-The outcome was an inner-outer congruence that prompted me to go out on my own (with Leaders for Good) and move to San Francisco (from Paris) for new energy.
+The outcome was an inner-outer congruence that prompted me to go out on my own (with Leaders for Good) and move to San Francisco (from Paris) in search of new energy.

 Many people wonder why there are so few leaders worth following amidst so many leadership development programs.
 As noted above, most programs tend to focus on what leaders must do — new outcomes, new leadership behaviors or new tools, without understanding what hooks or facilitates new behavior.
 Without uprooting specific subconscious assumptions, leaders cannot make sustainable change because subconscious beliefs play tug-of-war with conscious goals — and the subconscious mind always wins.
 You, yourself, might have tried changing a habit with only brief success.
 You may have blamed this on willpower or lack thereof, yet willpower can only gets you so far.
 To create transformative change, leaders must use willpower and inspiration rooted in empowering core assumptions about what it means to be human.